 Occasionally there may be times when your doctor advises against utilizing marijuana while using antibiotics.
 In these situations, please follow your doctor’s advice.
 For example, you may have a condition that could be made worse by the use of marijuana.

-If you’re treating a respiratory infection, say, you would want to avoid vaping or smoking cannabis until your infection has subsided.
-As you might guess, smoke could further irritate the issue that your antibiotics are attempting to cure.
+If you’re nursing a respiratory infection, say, you would want to avoid vaping or smoking cannabis until your infection has subsided.
 If you felt the need to still partake in medical marijuana in this situation, you could give marijuana in edible or tincture form a try, keeping in mind that the dosage of these forms is quite different than the dosage when smoking or vaping cannabis.

 Alternatives to marijuana when using antibiotics

 Don’t worry—if you are unsure about using marijuana alongside your prescribed antibiotics, you do have some other options.
 For example, CBD (officially known as cannabidiol) could prove very useful.
 CBD is well known for its ability to activate CB1 and CB2 receptors in the body, but it doesn’t change your body chemistry.
-In other words, it will provide relief but will not provide the same high as the entire plant, which also contains THC.
+In other words, it has the potential to provide relief but will not provide the same high as the entire plant, which also contains THC.

-CBD can prove especially useful if you are suffering from issues like nausea or anxiety, or even chronic pain.
+CBD is thought to prove especially useful if you are suffering from issues like nausea or anxiety, or even chronic pain.
 Just be aware that high doses of CBD do have the potential to interfere with your liver’s ability to metabolize, which could lead to further side effects (which you want to avoid!).
 Most sources advise sticking to less than 20 milligrams in a day.

 Marijuana as an antibiotic replacement?

-Some research has even shown that marijuana itself may actually have some antibacterial properties.
+Some anecdotal evidence collected in various research studies has even shown that marijuana itself may actually have some antibacterial properties.
 Specifically, in Italy, a study was done in 2008 that looked at all of the major cannabinoids in cannabis and tested them against bacteria that is known to be resistant to antibiotics.
 Surprisingly, researchers discovered that all five of the cannabinoids tested effectively fought the bacteria.

 That being said, there is, unfortunately, a lack of evidence that would suggest that marijuana could fully replace antibiotics.
-But, perhaps, in some scenarios, marijuana may complement the use of antibiotics as a treatment.
+But, perhaps, in some scenarios, marijuana may complement the use of antibiotics.

 Is combining marijuana and antibiotics for you?